Building God’s Kingdom will cost you something.

-In October, my church opened a homeless shelter in our building.
+Two years ago, my church opened a homeless shelter in our building.
 After months of preparation and communicating with the village in hopes of gaining their support, our Tuesday night refuge began.
 And so did the resistance from the community.

 The village government accused us of not following proper protocols (we did).
 Neighbors reacted with knee jerk reactions rooted in fear.
 Our pastor was depicted in a scandalous light.
 But we continued to fight for our brothers and sisters who can also be described as the “least of these.”
 Building Jesus’ Kingdom will cost you something.

 As we continued, the anger rose.
 We were threatened with shutting down if we didn’t follow newly implemented codes for newly created zoning.
 We received slanderous and hurtful comments from others.
 But we continued to open our doors.
 Building Jesus’ Kingdom will cost you something.

 Then something amazing happened.
 Evidence of God’s hand prevailed.
 High profile attorneys volunteered to represent the church.
 People sharing our vision spoke up; through emails and at the board meeting.
 Money was sent in.
 People came together to advocate for the restoration of others.
 Because following Jesus compells us to do it.

 Here’s the paradox of Jesus’ kingdom: The “difficult” life is also the abundant life.

 ” The thief comes only to steal and kill and destroy.
 I came that they may have life, and have it abundantly. “ John 10:10